 Different heli-ski operations have different rules or site-specific instructions about the amount and type of gear you can bring, so be sure to cover this with them before you leave for your trip.

 Not enough adventure for you?
-We've got links to more HowStuffWorks articles on the next page.
+We've got links to more HowStuffWorks articles below.